NOTE: A new version of this article is avialble here: The Ultimate Guide to Estonian E-residency, Banking, and Taxes

 - LHV (Estonia)

 Both SEB and Swedbank are fairly large, world-class, Swedish banks with large-scale operations in Estonia.
 LHV is a mid-sized, modern Estonian bank with roots as an investment firm.
-LHV is actually the bank used by Transferwise for all their SEPA transactions in Euros.
+LHV is actually the bank used by Wise for all their SEPA transactions in euros.

 SEB and Swedbank both have branches scattered throughout the country, while LHV only has to two branches in total, one in Tallinn and one in Tartu.
 While that might seem like a disadvantage at first, I actually perceive it as a big plus.